 - Training of Practitioners

 Training of Trainers (ToT)

-Through the ToT program, launched in fall of 2009, the Institute strives to create a growing pool of conflict resolution and peacebuilding experts with the knowledge and skills to train and support others in advocating for women’s inclusion.
-Each ToT guides 15-20 experienced trainers through the Institute’s innovative training methodology and curriculum.
+Through the ToT program, launched in fall of 2009, Inclusive Security strives to create a growing pool of conflict resolution and peacebuilding experts with the knowledge and skills to train and support others in advocating for women’s inclusion.
+Each ToT guides 15-20 experienced trainers through our innovative training methodology and curriculum.
 Through the eight-day workshop (the average length of each ToT program), participants increase their capacities to train others in advocacy, building coalitions, message management, and strategic planning – all geared toward facilitating women’s full participation in peace and security processes.

 ToT alumni are offered additional resources and opportunities to continue developing their core competencies as facilitators and scale-up their training efforts.
-While support is dependent on the needs of the individual trainer, most participate in at least one of the following opportunities: (1) they can become part of a resource network, giving them access to extensive materials and opportunities that aid their growth as facilitators and trainers; (2) they can enter into an apprenticeship with the Institute’s training program to gain further insight into the application of the Institute’s methodology; and (3) they can receive technical support for their training and advocacy efforts.
+While support is dependent on the needs of the individual trainer, most participate in at least one of the following opportunities: (1) they can become part of a resource network, giving them access to extensive materials and opportunities that aid their growth as facilitators and trainers; (2) they can enter into an apprenticeship with our training program to gain further insight into the application of Inclusive Security’s methodology; and (3) they can receive technical support for their training and advocacy efforts.

 Training of Policymakers